michaelgoldendev/MESSI/README.md

 By default MESSI will create a `results` folder in `/path_to_messi/MESSI/results/example/`

 ### Creating results files:
-MESSI can take a long time to run, but will save it's state as it runs, to produce intermediate results: execute MESSI using the same command as before, but using the `--processmax` flag.
+MESSI can take a long time to run, but will save it's state as it runs.
+To produce intermediate results: execute MESSI using the same command as before, but using the `--processmax` flag.
 This will produce a set of results using the intermediate state.
 For example:
 ```
 /path_to_julia/bin/julia src/MESSI.jl --alignment /path_to_alignment/example.fas --processmax
 ```